Life Is Beautiful: Plot

-In 1944, at the height of World War II, Nazi Germany occupies Northern Italy.
-Guido, his uncle Eliseo, and Giosuè are arrested on Giosuè's birthday.
+In 1944, during later World War II, Nazi Germany occupies Northern Italy.
+Guido, Eliseo, and Giosuè are arrested on Giosuè's birthday.
 They and many other Italian Jews are forced onto a train bound for a concentration camp.
-After confronting a guard about her husband and son and being told there is no mistake, Dora insists on boarding the train to stay with her family.
+After confronting a guard about her husband and son and being told there was no mistake, Dora insists on boarding the train to stay with her family.
 However, as men and women are separated in the camp, Dora never sees her family during their internment.
 Guido pulls off various stunts, such as hijacking the camp's loudspeaker to send messages, symbolic or literal, to Dora to assure her that he and Giosuè are safe.
 Eliseo is murdered in a gas chamber shortly after their arrival.
 Giosuè narrowly avoids being gassed himself as he hates to bathe, and did not follow the other children when they had been ordered to "take a shower".

 Guido consistently hides the true situation from Giosuè.
 He convinces him that the camp is a complicated game in which he must perform the tasks given to him.
-Each task earns them points and whoever reaches one thousand points first wins a tank.
+Each task earns them points, and whoever reaches one thousand points first wins a tank.
 He is told that if he cries, complains for his mother, or says that he is hungry, he will lose points, while quiet boys who hide from the guards earn extra points.
 Giosuè is at times reluctant to go along with the game, but Guido continually encourages him.